pradyumnasagar/mirpv24/README.md

 #note
 Installer installs anaconda and creates an environment
 ## Minimum System Requirement
-CPU: x86_64 (32 bit or 64 bit), 1 GHz Processor
+CPU: AMD64 (64 bit), 1 GHz Processor
 Memory: 1 Gb RAM
 Storage: 5 Gb
 Internet access to download the files
-Linux Environment: Installations have been tested on Ubuntu 14.04+
+Linux Environment: Installations have been tested on Ubuntu 16.04+

 #Software Dependencies
 Please note All the dependencies will be installed automatically by miRPV_install.sh script